PythonStranger/DataScience/README.md

 # DataScience
-Here are some Ipython notebooks which I documented the process to learn some datascience skills, such as data analysis, visualization, etc.
+Here are some Ipython notebooks which I documented the process to learn some data science skills, such as data analysis, visualization, etc.

 Current Ipython Notebook
 1.Pandas.ipynb